 If your family had a crisis of illness, extended family issues, or other circumstances outside of your control… I’m so sorry you had a rough semester.

-Don’t beat yourself up about it.
+Please don’t beat yourself up about it.
 It was outside your control, so just be as consistent as you can from here on out.

 Do you have things on your list that ARE under your control?